IvanMurzak/Unity-PlayerPrefsEx/README.md

 // there are dedicated storage for each type, generic inclusive
 ```

-# Custom classes as variable
+# Custom data types
-There are two ways to do that
+There are two ways to do that.
 ## 1. Using `PlayerPrefsJson<T>`
 ``` C#
 var player = new PlayerPrefsJson<Player>("player");